Get rid of your pests immediately.

 Do you have a mouse infestation?
 Then the cat does need time and space to completely chase away the mice.
 The mice do not allow themselves to be chased away so quickly.

-Mouse species in the Netherlands
+Mouse species in the US

 There are four species of mice in the Netherlands.
 All four mice have different names and are named after their habitats.
 In those environments they are able to gather their food and reproduce quickly.
 A mouse may seem cute at first, but that possibility quickly turns into something serious.
 Reason enough to control mice.